 April 2, 2021

-Water inside a fuel system can wreck havoc.
+Water inside a fuel system can wreak havoc.
 Newer fuel systems are more sensitive to water than their predecessors.

-When winter approaches it is important to add fuel stabilizer to fuel tank.
-Stabilizer prevents the diesel fuel from gelling up (this can occur when temperature drops below 10 degrees Fahrenheit / minus 12 degrees Celsius).
+When winter approaches it is important to add a fuel stabilizer to the fuel tank.
+The stabilizer prevents the diesel fuel from gelling up (this can occur when the temperature drops below 10 degrees Fahrenheit / minus 12 degrees Celsius).
 There are many brands and offerings - make sure you use any specified fluids that your dealer and manufacturer recommend.
-Remember that using proper fluids is essential to maintaining an new tractor warranty in good standing.
+Remember that using proper fluids is essential to maintaining a new tractor warranty in good standing.